 What is Cocaine?
 A Party Drug?

 In certain social circles, cocaine is known as a recreational party drug.
 Users may claim to use the substance only occasionally in social situations.
 However, scientific research demonstrates that cocaine is highly addictive and potentially fatal.
 Social users of cocaine often fall prey to its addictiveness, dealing with increasing cravings and tolerance for the drug.

 How Does it Affect the Brain?

 The physiological effects of cocaine are well characterized.
 The drug is a stimulant of the central nervous system, leading to feelings of euphoria.
 As it reaches the brain, it causes the release of a special brain chemical called dopamine.
 Dopamine is a neurotransmitter that is typically released in response to a pleasurable stimulus, such as food being made available.
 It is strongly tied to reward circuitry.
 Cocaine prevents dopamine from being recycled in neurons, causing excessive stimulation of the brain’s reward circuits.
 The result of this is feelings of extreme pleasure and euphoria.

 Over time, use leads to major changes in the brain’s reward system.
 The first time someone uses cocaine, they often experience extreme euphoria.
 In many cases, subsequent highs fall short of the initial experience.
 This causes cocaine users to take more and more of the drug to try to recapture that amazing high.
 The effects of cocaine on the brain’s reward system lead to addiction as an individual begins to require the drug to feel good.
-Substance abuse treatment programs such as Best Drug Rehabilitation help an addicted individual break this cycle, leading to restored normal brain activity.
+Substance abuse treatment programs help an addicted individual break this cycle, leading to restored normal brain activity.

 Side Effects of Cocaine Use

 Using cocaine results in a number of undesirable side effects.
 Common side effects of cocaine use include high blood pressure, increased heart rate, cardiac arrhythmia, increased body temperature, significant perspiration, dilated pupils, and constricted blood vessels.
 Many people experience headaches, abdominal pain, nausea, and other gastrointestinal problems.
 Cocaine also causes appetite suppression, meaning that many people do not get enough to eat.
 They may lose weight or experience nutritional deficiencies.